flowerchecker/plant-id-examples/README.md

 [Plant.id](https://Plant.id) offers a plant identification service based on machine learning.
 Once you [obtain the API key](https://web.plant.id/plant-identification-api/) you can use these client's code to speed-up the development of your implementation.

 # What you'll get
-For each identification requests, the API reponse a multiple species suggestions like this:
+For each identification requests, the API response a multiple species suggestions like this:
 ```json
 {
   "id": 3010636,